 A common landscaping mistake is to install a wimpy plant in a challenging area.
 It may be a lovely plant, but that won't do you any good when it dies.
-Face it: difficult conditions call for tough plants, examples of which you'll find in the list below, headed by Culver's root.
+Face it: Difficult conditions call for tough plants, examples of which you'll find in the list below, headed by Culver's root.

 Let's look at several different types of challenging conditions you may encounter in your landscaping efforts.
-In each case, I suggest a plant choice that will be up to the challenge.
+In each case, we suggest a plant choice that will be up to the challenge.
 The suggested plants range from ground covers and perennials to shrubs and trees.

-Culver's root (Veronicastrum virginicum) is a tall perennial flower (commonly 4 feet tall) suited to growing zones 4-7.
+Culver's root (Veronicastrum virginicum) is a tall perennial flower (commonly 4 feet tall) suited to growing zones 4 through 7.
 It is known for its whorled leaves and the numerous flower spikes it puts out during the summer.
 Give it a moist soil and fertilizer though you may find it may be successful without much of either.
 If grown in-ground rich in humus, it spreads by virtue of its rhizomes.
-In olden times, Culver's root did just fine in this challenging location without much of either.
+In olden times, Culver's root was used medicinally as a purgative, despite the fact that it is toxic.

 You may recognize a reference to another perennial in the botanical name for Culver's root.
 Veronicastrum is formed from Veronica and astrum.
 The latter is a suffix used in botanical nomenclature to indicate "false" (as in resembling X, while not being the real McCoy).
 Thus a Veronicastrum reminds people of a Veronica but isn't one.
 Another example of the -astrum suffix is found in Lamiastrum (i.e., a false Lamium); for example, Lamiastrum galeobdolon.

 Whether it's road salt or ocean salt that challenges your landscaping efforts, your best ally will be salt-tolerant plants.
 One of my favorites is winterberry, a shrub that is also a good plant for wet areas.
-Sure, this type of holly is a bit of a one-hit wonder, furnishing color in late fall but little interest for the rest of the year.
+Sure, this type of holly is a bit of a one-hit-wonder, furnishing color in late fall but little interest for the rest of the year.
 But oh what a show it puts on when its red berries take center stage!

-You're probably aware that there are acid-loving plants you can grow to address the problem of planting in ground that is "sour."
+You're probably aware that there are acid-loving plants you can grow to address the problem of planting in the ground that is "sour."
 But how does one address the opposite challenge?
 Well, there are also plants that perform well in alkaline soils.
 The ground cover, creeping thyme is one of them.
 This plant grows wild all over in the alkaline soils of the Berkshires in Western Massachusetts.

 Excessive clay in the soil has been the demise of many a gardener but some plants will tolerate it.
 You should become acquainted with them if this is a problem in your landscaping.
 Bee balm is one of them and an easy perennial to grow.
 You may have to deal with powdery mildew, but I offer simple tips for that in my article.